 Here goes, then… time for me to share my business goals for 2020!

 Don't worry – I’m not going to bore you with a long list!
 Just before we dive in, I approach goal setting by identifying my aims, these are usually focused on the themes of people, personal and profit.
 I then divide these aims into specific goals and create specific objectives that are of course ‘smart' that I can achieve to get me to where I need to be.
 So, with that in mind, I'm just going to give you the headlines that encapsulate my aims, goals and objectives for 2020.

 I will lead not only through example but by also sharing the tools and strategies I use on a daily basis.
 I will support the Green Umbrella team in implementing those tools and strategies themselves where possible, and where they are unsuitable, support them in finding alternatives that work for them.

-This means ensuring Jane, Emily and Pam have not only my time on a more regular basis but also protecting that time so that it is focused and I am present.
+This means ensuring Jane and Emily have not only my time on a more regular basis but also protecting that time so that it is focused and I am present.

 2. Delegate Delegate Delegate

 Since April I have been working at what feels like a million miles an hour!
 I am not intending to take my foot off the gas, but I am clear that in order to maintain course I need to share the load.
 However, the tasks I delegate should share the load and not simply just shift it, putting others under increased pressure.

 In 2020 we'll be trialling the use of Virtual Assistants for me and the GUHQ team to help relieve pressure.
 It means letting go a little – not something that comes easy to any of us!